Sonnenlicht-as/Trajectory-Estimation/README.md

 MOD has a config GUI for every supported item, **enable/disable** for rendering trajectory and sound reminder.
 Global settings can change the size and color of the rendered trajectory cube/line..

+**In ver 1.0.3:**
+- Fixed some bugs
+- Add the support for neoforge, fabric
+- Add support for some mods
+- In **Fabric** version, to modify the configuration using the config GUI, you need to install [Mod Menu](https://modrinth.com/mod/modmenu).If you don't use ModMenu, you can manually modify the config json by finding it in **".minecraft/config/trajectory_estimation.json"**.

 ---

 ### Details: